LorenzoNiero/DogBreedsApp/README.md

 - **Hilt/Dagger** for dependency injection;
 - **WorkManager** for dispatch request api and save on database;
 - **Mockk** to mock data on unit test
-- Can find some unit test in the network module, domain module.
+- Can find some unit test in the network module, domain module, data module

 ## Modularazition